Systolic volume of homology classes: Introduction

-In particular an admissible geometric cycle $(X,f)$ minimizes the systolic volume over all representations of $f_\ast[X]$.
-As a consequence, the systolic volume of an admissible orientable pseudomanifold $X$ depends only on the image of its fundamental class $f_\ast[X] \in H_m(\pi_1(X),\Z)$.
-In section \ref{sec:nilp} we exhibit an example showing that the condition of normalization (that is, $f_\sharp$ is an epimorphism between fundamental groups) can not be relaxed in our theorem. \\
+Here an admissible geometric cycle $(X,f)$ stands for a geometric cycle whose pseudomanifold $X$ is admissible.
+Thus the infimum in the definition of systolic volume of a homology class is a minimum.
+Furthermore the systolic volume of an admissible orientable pseudomanifold $X$ depends only on the image of its fundamental class $f_\ast[X] \in H_m(\pi_1(X),\Z)$.
+In section \ref{sec:nilp} we exhibit an example showing that the condition of normalization (that is, $f_\sharp$ is an epimorphism between fundamental groups) can not be relaxed in our theorem.
+Finally observe that working with the class of pseudomanifolds is necessary and not merely a formal generalization: there exist classes which are not representable by manifolds, see \cite{Thom54}.\\

-In order to relate systolic volume with topological properties of the pair $(G,\a)$, Gromov used quasi-extremal {\it regular} geometric cycles, see \cite[Theorem 6.4.A]{Gro83}.
-They are geometric cycles representing the class $\a$ endowed with a polyhedral metric whose systolic volume is arbitrarily close to the systolic volume of the pair $(G,\a)$, and which are regular (that is the area of balls of radius less than half the systole is roughly at least the area of a ball of same radius in Euclidian space).
-These quasi-extremal regular cycles allowed Gromov to derive inequalities between systolic volume and two important topological invariants of $(G,\a)$, see \cite[subsection 3.C.3]{Gro96}: \begin{itemize} \item the simplicial height $h(\a)$ of the class $\a \in H_m(G,\Z)$ which is the minimum number of simplices of any dimension of a geometric cycle representing $\a$, \item the simplicial volume $\|\a\|_{\Delta}$ defined as the infimum of the sums $\sum_i |r_i|$ over all representations of $\a$ by singular cycles $\sum_i r_i \sigma_i$ with real coefficients. \end{itemize} Gromov proved in \cite[Theorem 6.4.C'' and Theorem 6.4.D']{Gro83} (see also \cite[subsection 3.C.3]{Gro96}) the following: